user2782/radxaNAS/setup.md

 ## setup

-this is a 4tb nas but I am hoping to run it using a raid 10 setup, therefore, I need a total of 8tb. hence I will use 4 tb worth of sata ssd (specific model: tbd) and have it backed up on a 4tb hdd. decided on this setup to maximize speed of initial transfers (into sata ssds) and still ensure backup through the hdds despite potential slow speeds
+NAS total storage will be 4TB run in a raid 10 (1+0) setup.
+I will need a total of 8TB as half the storage is mirrored and the usable space is only half the total.
+4TB of SATA SSDs will be used followed by a 4TB HDD.
+This setup was chosen to maximize speed of data transfers (into sata SSDs) and still ensure backup through the HDDs.
+The setup is also striped into two drives so that the transfer of data is quicker compared to a regular setup.